baehyunsol/Sodigy/README.md

 It's still under development.
 Only parser and lexer are (partially) complete.

+## Goal of Sodigy

+- Programmers can implement their idea as fast as possible.
+  - It doesn't mean the result *RUNS* fast, but the programmers can get the result fast.
+Of course the runtime performance is important, but build-test cycle is much more important.
-The goal of this language is to help programmers implement their idea as fast as possible. (not to run fast, but to implement fast).
+- The core of the language has to be as simple as possible.
+  - Don't use built-in functions unless necessary.
+Write functions in Sodigy.

 ## `let` keywords